mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

 # CollaborativeStudy (CS) Release Notes

 [Collaborative Study (CS)](https://mariahgaoiran.github.io/projects/CS) is a scheduling app intended for UH Manoa ICS majors to plan study sessions together.
 Our [organization](https://collaborativestudy.github.io/) began development of CS in Fall 2016 as a project for our ICS 314 Software Engineering course.
 The latest updates and planned releases are listed below in reverse chronological order.
 Releases are scheduled for every two weeks.

+# 4.1.17
+## Updates
+*Landing page makeover (in progress)*
+A few design changes have been added, including bordered paragraphs and white font.

+## Obstacles
+Once again, I have not made as much progress as I should have.
+I have been on the same issue for a few weeks now because of lack of committment to the project, for which I apologize.

+In other news, I have realized something very important from working on this issue for so long: I am slowed down not only because of the time I have put in recently, but also because CSS alone can only do so much.
+That is, without a framework, it is very difficult to design something that is not just a solid block of color.
+Yes, there are ways one can make interesting functions, like a progress bar or a picture slideshow.
+But the trendy webpages of today, with their sleek dropdowns and animations, are a combination of framework and Javascript.
+I used to be a bit adverse to using frameworks, as I saw them as a crutch instead of an advantage.
+But it is clear to me now that website design has advanced much beyond the basics for a reason.
+This is also why our professor introduced Semantic UI to us, so we can decide if it is a framework we admire and can use effectively to quickly code a web app.
+I'd like to explore other frameworks before settling on Semantic UI as my go to, but as of right now I find it very convenient.

 # 3.15.17